-Nick Hewer the host of Channel 4's popular show Countdown and Alan Sugar's right-hand man on The Apprentice.
-His facial expressions, borne of wonderfully dry humour and a lifetime's business experience, tell you exactly what he thinks of the contestants.
+Nick Hewer has hosted Channel 4's popular show Countdown since 2012 and was formerly Lord Alan Sugar's right-hand man on The Apprentice from 2005-2014.
+His facial expressions, borne of wonderfully dry humour and a lifetime's business experience, tell you exactly what he thinks of the hopeful entrepreneur contestants.

-Hewer's PR firm was selected to represent Amstrad in the eighties and soon became responsible for media handling of all Alan Sugar's business and charitable activities.
-For over 20 years, Nick played an integral part in Amstrad's management structure.
+The firm was selected by Lord Alan Sugar to represent Amstrad in the eighties and soon became responsible for media handling of all Lord Sugar's business and charitable activities.
+For 21 years, Nick Hewer played an integral part within Amstrad's management structure.
 He also built up a long and impressive client list, including the Secretariat of HH the Aga Khan and the wife of the ruler of Dubai, the late Sheikh Maktoum.

-Nick's career has taken him all over the world; in his retirement he still pursues his lifelong passion of world travel, and not long ago he drove a 20 year-old Renault 4L solo from London to Mongolia for charity and last summer took part in the Children in Need trek from Istanbul to Almaty in Kazakhstan.
+Nick's career has taken him all over the world; in his retirement he still pursues his lifelong passion of world travel, and once drove a 20 year-old Renault 4L solo from London to Mongolia for charity and then took part in the Children in Need trek from Istanbul to Almaty in Kazakhstan.